-- 3.2 Although care must be taken not to unduly burden those housing developments which may be on the margins of viability, the fundamental concept of the policy approach is to marry the cost of providing the affordable element of the development with the uplift in land values resulting from the grant of planning permission.
+3.2 Although care must be taken not to unduly burden those housing developments which may be on the margins of viability, the fundamental concept of the policy approach is to marry the cost of providing the affordable element of the development with the uplift in land values resulting from the grant of planning permission.
 The Council recognises that a requirement to make a contribution to affordable needs will result in a cost to the developer.
 In order to offset this cost, developers will be expected to take the requirements for affordable housing or any associated developer contributions into account in negotiating a land value prior to purchase.
 This approach should therefore prevent an increase in the final sale price of open market housing or erode profit margins of the developer.
-More detail on development viability is contained in paragraph 6.1. - 3.3 In the case of planning permission in principle applications the Council will seek to secure an affordable housing contribution through a section 75 agreement at this stage.
+More detail on development viability is contained in Section 6.

+3.3 In the case of planning permission in principle applications, the Council will seek to secure an affordable housing contribution through a section 75 agreement.
 It is likely that the agreement will deal with the principle of securing the contribution as opposed to the form or amount.
-This will be dealt with at the detailed stage.
+This will be dealt with at the detailed planning application stage.
+A draft Minute of Agreement is attached at Appendix 1.